-- Demonstrate technical and artistic proficiency on a primary performance medium (instrument or voice)
+- Students will be able to demonstrate technical and artistic proficiency within a primary performance medium (instrument or voice).

-- Demonstrate facility with the major concepts and techniques of tonal and post-tonal music theory and analysis
+- Students will be able to demonstrate facility with the major concepts and techniques of tonal and post-tonal music theory and analysis.

-- Demonstrate familiarity with the major musicians, musical thinkers, musical styles, techniques, procedures, and cultural trends of all periods in the history of Western music
+- Students will be able to critically analyze major musicians, musical thinkers, musical styles, techniques, procedures, and cultural trends from all periods in the history of Western music.

-- Draw on knowledge and skills in performance, music theory, music history, and/or music education to write a substantial critical assessment of musical works, concepts, and/or practices in the Western classical and/or popular traditions
+- Students will be able to draw on knowledge and skills in performance, music theory, music history, and/or music education to write a substantial critical assessment of musical works, concepts, and/or practices in the Western classical and/or popular traditions.